NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 | **Ability Ends**        | Cost and cooldown are committed when the ability ends successfully. |

 When the projectile is ready, the ability calls the projectile API to prepare and launch it.
-This keeps the ability focused on orchestration, while the projectile and its components own the actual projectile behavior.
+This keeps the ability focused on orchestration, while the projectile and its behaviors own the actual projectile behavior.

 > **Projectile effects**
 >
-> Projectile impact effects are handled by projectile components, not by the Attack Ability.
+> Projectile impact effects are handled by projectile behaviors, not by the Attack Ability.
 The ability creates or receives
 > a Projectile Request, spawns the projectile, and launches it.
-The projectile's hit processor and blast components decide
+The projectile's hit processor and blast behaviors decide
 > how Gameplay Effects are applied.
 > {style="tip"}